Jindivick

 The surrounding Baw Baw landscape offers scenic rolling hills, open paddocks, and pockets of remnant bushland, attracting those seeking a quiet rural retreat within driving distance of Melbourne.
 The nearby town of Warragul, approximately 15 kilometres to the north, provides the main shopping, schools, and services for Jindivick residents.
 Dairy farming and beef grazing have long been the backbone of the local economy, giving the community a strong, unpretentious rural character with deep ties to the land.

-Jindivick falls under postcode 3818 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Narracan (Eastern Victoria) electorate.
+Jindivick falls under postcode 3818 and is governed by the Baw Baw Council (Local Government Area).
+For federal elections, residents vote in the electorate of Monash, while state elections fall under the Narracan (Eastern Victoria) electorate.

 Location